UPPMAX/UPPMAX-documentation/docs/software/git_on_bianca.md

 Usually an external service like GitHub is used to host a remote repository (repo) that everyone pushes and pulls from.
 Since we don’t have an internet connection on Bianca we have to push and pull from a location within your Bianca project.
 Luckily that is simple to setup with git.

-To create your own remote repo that everyone will push and pull from, create an empty directory somewhere in your project folder, go into it and initialize the repo.
+To create your own remote repo that everyone will push and pull from, create an empty directory somewhere in your project folder, go into it and initialise the repo.

 ```console
 # go to project dir